sighupio/fury-kubernetes-logging/katalog/elasticsearch-single/README.md

 # Elasticsearch Single

-Elasticsearch is an open source distributed search and analytics engine used for log analytics.
+Elasticsearch is an open-source distributed search and analytics engine used for log analytics.
 This package deploys a single node Elasticsearch cluster on Kubernetes.